nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time which comes with a default list of endpoints.

 Step 2.
-The user executes `send 1` command to first retrieve the endpoint stored at index 1 (`GET` request to `https://api.github.com/repos/AY2021S2-CS2103T-T12-4/tp/readme`).
-The endpoint at that index will then be used to generate an `EndpointCaller` object.
+The user executes `send 1` command.
+The endpoint at the first index will then be used to generate an `EndpointCaller` object.

 Step 3.
 The `send` command calls `EndpointCaller#callEndpoint()`, which in turn calls `EndpointCaller#sendRequest`.
 Next, a `GetRequest` object is created for the associated endpoint and its `send` method is invoked.
 Following this, a `HttpUriRequest` object is created and `Headers` and `Data` fields are populated with values retrieved from the endpoint.
 Finally, the `#execute` method from the abstract `Request` class is called and a timed execution of the API call is carried out to the targeted API service provider.
 A response is returned and the existing endpoint used to invoke the request will be updated with the returned response and saved into the model.